jatupan1989/boomjum1989/How-to-use-HTTP-Switchboard:-Two-opposing-views.md

 - All is allowed by default (by means of the `all` cell being whitelisted).
 - Preset blocked hosts are blacklisted.

-...

-- Advantages:
+Advantages:
-    * Web pages are more likely to render and behave as they were designed to.
+- Web pages are more likely to render and behave as they were designed to.

-- Disadvantages:
+Disadvantages:
-    * Security is greatly diminished.
+- Security is greatly diminished.
-    * Privacy is greatly diminished.
+- Privacy is greatly diminished.